h2oai/steam/docs/StandaloneInstall.md

  You can view additional statistics about the scoring service by clicking the **More Stats** button.

+Refer to the [H2O Scoring Service Builder](ScoringServiceBuilder.md) document for more information.

 ## Stopping the Steam Database

 When you are finished using Steam, press Ctrl+C in each of the Steam, Compilation Service, and postgres terminal windows to stop the services end your session.